 When it comes to CPI and PPI the markets like to see inflation within a certain range.
 For the bond investor, higher inflation is nearly always bad news.
 Higher inflation generally means rising interest rates.
 This means prices of existing bonds will have to fall to provide a higher yield and to compensate new investors with an inflation premium.

 When CPI is too low this can also unsettle the market because it raises questions about the state of the economy.
-As I mentioned above, very low price growth can lead to a downward spiral of deflation and increasing debt.
+Very low price growth can lead to a downward spiral of deflation and increasing debt.
 Steady price inflation ideally, should be balanced by strong economic growth and increasing wage inflation.
 In this way, traders need to look at inflation figures relative to GDP to assess the likely course of interest rates.

 The GDP deflator is a broader inflationary indicator than either PPI or CPI because it measures the general inflation across the entire economy at the point of output.
 It isn’t reported on a monthly basis as are the above indicators, however it is useful for calculating real interest rates after inflation.
 For example, if the nominal rate of interest is 5% and the GDP deflator is 2%, the real interest rate is 3%.